JetBrains/kotlin-web-site/docs/reference/basic-types.md

 }
 ```

-To create an array we can call its constructor providing the array size and a function that knows how to initialize elements of the array
+To create an array, we can use a library function `array()` and pass the item values to it, so that `array(1, 2, 3)` creates an array [1, 2, 3].
+Alternatively, the `arrayOfNulls()` library function can be used to create an array of a given size filled with null elements.

+Another option is to use a factory function that takes the array size and the function that can return the initial value
+of each array element given its index:

 ``` kotlin
 val asc = Array<Int>(5, {i -> i * i}) // Creates an array [0, 1, 4, 9, 16]
 ```

-Or, alternatively, we can use a library function `array()` and pass the item values to it, so that `array(1, 2, 3)` creates an array [1, 2, 3].

 As we said above, the `[]` operation stands for calls to member functions `get()` and `set()`.
 When compiling to JVM byte codes, the compiler optimizes
 access to arrays so that there's no overhead introduced, and all operations work exactly like in Java